Mr. Smith Carries On

 Mr. Smith Carries On is a 1937 British crime film directed by Lister Laurance and starring Edward Rigby, Julien Mitchell and H. F. Maltby.
-It was made at Pinewood Studios as a quota quickie for release by Paramount Pictures.
+It was written by Stephen Clarkson, John Cousins and Ronald Gow, and was made at Pinewood Studios as a quota quickie for release by Paramount Pictures.
 The screenplay concerns a secretary who accidentally shoots a business tycoon.